 —(#1068)include the BSS Parameters Change Count subfield for the AP by setting the BSS Parameters Change Count Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
 A Probe Request frame that is not an ML probe request shall not include a Multi-Link element of any type.

-A Probe Request frame that is an ML probe request shall not include a Basic variant Multi-Link element.

-A Probe Request frame that is an ML probe request shall include a Probe Request variant Multi-Link element.
+A Probe Request frame that is an ML probe request shall include a Probe Request variant Multi-Link element and shall not include other variant Multi-Link element. (#CID 1192)

 An AP of an AP MLD shall have a unique link ID that shall not change during the lifetime of the AP MLD.
 The Link ID field in the per-STA profile corresponding to this AP in the Multi-Link element corresponding to this AP MLD shall be set to the unique link ID value of this AP.